antscher/Project_calendar_rooms/code_esp32/main/README.md

 To reset the battery status after a replacement or maintenance:
 1. Open the Mosquitto MQTT app.
-2. Send the value `2` to the ESP32 device topic.
+2. Mode reset battery
-3. Press "Update" in the app.
+3. Press "Update" in the app and then refresh .
-This will instruct the ESP32 to reset its battery tracking and update its internal state accordingly.